An obvious lack of confidence can be a huge turn-off.

 Do the math.

 Lesbians are.
 Bisexual women are.
 Queer females are.
-We all are wired in a way that allows us to fall in love with other females.
+We LGBT females are all wired in a way that allows us to fall in love with other females.

-Straight women are straight because they don’t have this capacity.
+Straight women are straight because they don’t have this same built-in tendency.

-There is no way for a straight girl to feel quite the same way about us as we do about her because her brain and biochemical structures aren’t built to allow for it.
-So what happens?
+There is no way for a straight girl to feel quite the same way about us as we do about her because her brain and biochemical structures aren’t built the same way.

 And that totally messes with our self-confidence.

 Nobody is safe from unrequited love.
-And probably everyone can relate to being rejected by early crushes.
+(Even straight people have to deal with rejection.)
+Everyone can relate to being rejected by early crushes.

-But when the chances are 9 out of 10 that the first females we have crushes on won’t feel the same way, this sets us up for more injuries to our self-confidence than we would likely have gotten if we were straight.
+But when the chances are 9 out of 10 that the first females we have crushes on are not wired to feel the same way, this sets us up for more injuries to our self-confidence than we would likely have been hit with if we were straight.

 The second reason why growing up as lesbian (or bisexual or queer women) left our self-confidence more vulnerable than it would have been if we were straight is that girls are mean…